 I. All Conflict Is Always About Principality and Power.

 When you think about any conflict you may have ever experienced what comes to mind?
 Well it’s usually about who’s right and not only who’s right but also who has the greater strength to defend the fact that they are right.
-Whether it’s the conflict of a neighborhood bully which is all about power more than truth, or the conflict of Islamic ideology where millions of people are being manipulated, where lives are lost and the knowledge of the truth of Christ is obscured.
-It is a conflict about who’s right and who has the greater power to defend their being right.
-Conflict is all about principality and power.
-That word principality means ‘origin, first place or magistrate’.
+Whether it’s the conflict of a neighborhood bully which is all about power more than truth, or the conflict of millions of people being manipulated by a video to the point that lives are lost and people all over the Muslim world agitated, which is a conflict about who’s right and who has the greater strength to defend their being right, conflict is all about principality and power.
+That word principality means ‘origin, first place, the first person or magistracy’.
 Who’s the boss, who’s the magistrate under which others take their cue, that’s the conflict center of principality.
 The ability to hold that position of first place, that’s the word ‘power’.
 The extent or depth of any conflict will always have these two elements in varying degree.
 So Paul reminds us that when it comes to conflict we are complete in Christ, He is the head of all ‘first place’, all principality and all the power that is needed to uphold that truth belongs to Him.
-That’s the conclusion, that’s where Paul wants us to arrive this morning.
-The reason that he even mentions this is because we are in a conflict, we are in a war and IED’s, the Improvised Explosive Devices of temptation, accusation and deception litter where we walk as Christians.
+That’s the conclusion, that’s where Paul wants us to arrive this morning and the reason he even mentions this is because we are in a conflict, we are in a war and IED’s litter where we walk as Christians.
 So let’s go back to verse 1.

 II.
 Since You Are In A War, Expect Conflict.

-During the Second World War the Germans had a secret service army called the SS.
-Today you and I have a conflict with an equally deceptive and yet even more unseen and sinister enemy called the SSS, Sin, Satan and the System.
+During the Second World War the Germans had a secret service army called the SS, today you and I have a conflict with an equally deceptive and yet even more unseen and sinister enemy called the SSS, Sin, Satan and the System.
 The conflict you and I are engaged in is against Sin, the sin that so easily entangles us.
 It’s against the System, the world’s way of doing things that woos us into agreeing with it.
 It’s against Satan, a very real demonic being.
 Like all of the angelic order he is immortal and extremely powerful and knowledgeable.
 We are at war with all three at once.
 Sin rages in us inviting us to be in first place and enticing us with the power to maintain that.
 Satan sees us as sleeping soldiers of an opposing army, objects of destruction that are to be kept asleep until it is too late.
 The world System is manipulated and influenced by both Sin and Satan.
-We are included in that great conflict that Paul speaks of.
+We are included in that great conflict that Paul has for the Colossians and Laodiceans, we are in a war, this is Kabul to us.
 Look at how Paul cautions these people because if we are no different than they, these IED’s are near to you and your children.
 He gives a brief list in verse 2, “ …that their hearts may be encouraged, being knit together in love, and attaining to all riches of the full assurance of understanding, to the knowledge of the mystery of God, both of the Father and of Christ.”
-What Paul asks for is the positive result inferring the opposite may well be what they often experience.
-Consider what the opposite might be of ‘being encouraged’, ‘being knit together’, ‘attaining to all the riches of the full assurance of understanding’.
-It’s a 3D thing:
+What Paul asks for is the positive result inferring the opposite may well be what they are presently experiencing.

-1. Discouragement - it’s the opposite of being encouraged.
-It’s what takes the heart out of any army, ministry or relationship.
+1. Discouragement - it’s what takes the heart out of any ministry or relationship.
 Discouragement is why people give up, it’s why it’s such an effective weapon in Satan’s hands.
-When a person’s heart is encouraged they withstand all kinds of struggle, defeat and fear.
+When a persons heart is encouraged they will withstand all kinds of struggle and defeat and fear.
 Knowing where the principality and power reside will impart courage, you will do what you hadn’t dared, you will endure with greater hope.
 Encouraged hearts are what people who are at war need.
-One last thing, note that Paul prays that their hearts be encouraged, not their emotions.
-That’s because your heart is where your trust resides, your heart is where your belief resides.
-It’s also where evil attacks, where wickedness in mankind begins, where a hardened heart becomes filled with pride.
-And yet from an encouraged heart comes life giving truth.
-Remember Jesus words in John 7:38, “He who believes in Me, as the Scripture has said, ‘Out of his heart will flow rivers of living water’.”
-Be an encourager!

 2. Division - the opposite of that is ‘being knit together in love’.
 Sometimes surgeons describe broken bones that have been set as bones that are knitting together.
 Comfrey is a herb, sometimes called ‘knitbone’, it’s especially valuable in healing fractures because it helps strengthen ligaments and cartilage.
-In the Scripture your love for one another, that thing called, ‘preferring one another in love’ is our great comfrey, our knit bone.
-It patches over fractures before they snap.
-It’s built into the body of Christ that we call the church, it’s meant to be supplied by each one of us for the holding together and building up of the body in love.
-Consider Eph 4:13,15,16, “till we all come to the unity of the faith and of the knowledge of the Son of God, to a perfect man, to the measure of the stature of the fullness of Christ; but, speaking the truth in love, (that we) may grow up in all things into Him who is the head—Christ— from whom the whole body, joined and knit together by what every joint supplies, according to the effective working by which every part does its share…” The perfection that Christ has in mind is the church knit together.
+In the Scripture your love for one another, that thing called, ‘preferring one another in love’ is our great comfrey.
+It patches over fractures before they snap, it’s built into the body of Christ that we call the church, it’s meant to be supplied by each one of us for the holding together and building up of the body in love.
+(Eph 4:16)

-3. Destitution – that’s the opposite of ‘attaining to all the riches of the full assurance of the understanding… both of the Father and Christ.”
-That lack of assurance whether it’s regarding your assurance of salvation, your worth or your ability in Christ is a vulnerability that your enemy will exploit.
-We know that the word ‘destitute’ means ‘to be absolutely broke, without home, help or hope’.
-There will be many times that your enemy will try to convince you that you are destitute.
+3. Destitute – that’s the opposite of ‘attaining to all the riches of the full assurance of the understanding… both of the Father and Christ.”
+I can’t imagine that you would want to go to a dentist who was unsure of how to extract a tooth or to a mechanic who was uncertain about how to fix a flat tire.
+That lack of assurance whether it’s regarding your salvation, your worth or your ability in Christ is a vulnerability that your enemy will exploit.
+We know that the word ‘destitute’ means to be absolutely broke, without home, help or hope.
+There will be many times that your enemy will try to convince you that you are much poorer than you actually are.
 He will say that you’re poor in terms of any power that God would use through you.
 He will try to convince you that your relationship to God is like that of a beggar.
 When Paul says that Christ is the fullness of God and that you are complete in Him, there is no room for destitution in that.
 You are complete in Him who is the head of all principality and power.
 You are in a war and the enemy of your soul will seek to make you believe that your weapons against him are weak if not useless.
 The Word, your faith, your church, the Spirit of God in all these makes you more than a conqueror in Christ Jesus.

-Since you are in a war, expect conflict, whether in discouragement, division or the lie of being spiritually destitute.
-Stand firm in the truth of who you are in Christ.
+Since you are in a war, expect conflict, whether in discouragement, division or the claims of destitution and stand firm in the truth of who you are in Christ.

 III.
 Some Further Marching Orders…